OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationsubmission_update.md

 |grade|educationAssignmentGrade||

 ## Response
-If successful, this method returns a `200 OK` response code and updated [educationSubmission](../resources/educationsubmission.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an updated [educationSubmission](../resources/educationsubmission.md) object in the response body.
 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "update_educationsubmission"